sayann-cerebras/cb-agents/modules/01_project-workflow.md

+# Guidelines

+- When adding type annotations, keep compatibility with the supported Python runtimes by importing container types from `typing` (e.g. `from typing import List, Dict`) instead of using the native `list`, `dict`, etc. generics introduced in newer Python releases.

 # Project Workflow

 The deployment code lives under `deployment_manager/`; CLI entry points are in `deployment_manager/cli`, shared helpers and database models sit in `deployment_manager/db`, and reusable tooling is in `tools/`.
 Integration and regression tests reside in `deployment_manager/tests`, while heavier Docker-backed suites live in `deployment_manager/tests_container` and protobuf scenarios in `deployment_manager/tests_pb3`.
 Support scripts and generated artefacts are collected in `bin/`, and review artifacts or agent notes (including this guide) live under `agnt/`.